Bushy45/Bushy45/README.md

 - 👀 I’m interested in Pokemon and History
 - 🌱 I’m currently learning History
 - 💞️ I’m looking to collaborate on making Pokemon makers
-- 📫 How to reach me Email me at cbush2719@gmail.com
+- 📫 How to reach me (sorry I have no social)

 <!---
 Bushy45/Bushy45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.